Business Requirements: An Essential Guide to Definition and Application in IT Projects

 You typically have high-level requirements from which solution architects would create a high-level design at project inception.

-The high-level solution does not cover key design decisions, such as the technologies used, as these would primarily come during the low-level solution design phase.
+The high-level solution does not cover critical design decisions, such as the technologies used, as these would primarily come during the low-level solution design phase.

 From an article published on pmi.org discussing the top reasons for IT project failures, we the following: